C4tWithShell/community-rust/DOC.md

+# Documentation
 ## Requirements

 - An existing instance of SonarQube server with minimum version v7.9
 - Install SonarQube Scanner and be sure you can call `sonar-scanner` from your project root directory
-- Network connectivity between the machine hosting your source (and scanning it)
-  and the SonarQube server
+- You need network connectivity between the machine running the scan and the SonarQube server

 ## Installation